monome/crow/readme-development.md

 without having to change the block process with `IO_GetADC(channel)`.

-The block process passes the input buffers to the Detect library implemented in `lib/detect.c` which analysis the input for changes that should generate events in the lua environment.
+The block process passes the input buffers to the Detect library implemented in `lib/detect.c` which analyse the input for changes that should generate events in the lua environment.
 Event descriptors are sent from the lua Input library, which define what will cause event interrupts to occur.

 #### Input Dev Roadmap: More detection modes